-In addition to in class praxis (Introductory exposure to direction in dyads and triads in Year 1 and submitting recorded spiritual direction sessions to the instructor in Quarter 4 of Year 2 we will guide you in setting up your trial-practice, offering spiritual guidance to three persons, and receiving supervision.
+In addition to in class praxis (Introductory exposure to direction in dyads and triads in year 1 and submitting recorded spiritual direction sessions to the instructor in quarter 4.
+In year 2 we will guide you in setting up your trial-practice, offering spiritual guidance to three persons, and receiving supervision.